📖 Read Time: 8 Minutes

-Join the tribe of Movement & Calisthenics Athletespeople just like you that are working with their own body weight to get strength, lose fat build muscle, recover from injuries and live their best lives!
+People just like you that are working with their own body weight to get strength, lose fat, build muscle, recover from injuries and live their best lives!

 For us mere mortals, planche looks like an impossible task that requires removal of our lower extremities in order to perform the skill.
-That’s really not the case.
+That’s really not the case. 😅

+Let me tell you that learning planche is POSSIBLE for everyone.
 But this possibility requires smart allocation of time and effort.
 Our time and our bodies are valuable assets that we need to take care of.
-That being said, we can’t really just jump immediately to planche.

 We’re going to talk about the requirements for starting the planche journey and for learning the main skill.
 Knowing the muscles activated when performing the skill must also be understood in order to learn planche faster and more efficiently.

-📌 Factors affecting your planche
+📌 Factors affecting your planche journey

-Let’s first take a glimpse of what you need to consider first when learning the planche so you’ll get a more realistic goal and get super frustrated during your journey.
+Let’s first take a glimpse of what you need to consider first when learning the planche so you’ll get a more realistic goal and won’t get super frustrated during your journey.

 👉 Our Bodies Matter